xytis/GURPS/Campaigns/Gaana - Returning memories/Chapter IV - Crimson fiend/teaser_The_Plea_for_Help.md

 <!-- -->
 > Majester Ares, we had no men to spare.
 We are spread thin as southern
-> provinces are under constant siege by...
+> provinces are under constant siege by --

 <!-- -->
 > WILHELM, FOR FIERY GOBLINS ARSE, I KNOW WHAT IS HAPPENING IN THE SOUTH!!!